davidgriesel/02_flu_risk_forecasting/README-PORTFOLIO.md

 ## Key Recommendations

+### Prioritise high-risk states
-- **Prioritise high-risk states** - States with the largest 65+ populations should receive the majority of seasonal staffing resources, especially between December and February.
+States with the largest 65+ populations should receive the majority of seasonal staffing resources, especially between December and February.

+### Use risk classification
-- **Use risk classification** - Tiering states into high, medium, and low risk allows for efficient and scalable resource planning.
+Tiering states into high, medium, and low risk allows for efficient and scalable resource planning.

+### Monitor early trends
-- **Monitor early trends** - Real-time data in November can help forecast flu season severity and guide flexible staffing adjustments.
+Real-time data in November can help forecast flu season severity and guide flexible staffing adjustments.

 ## Takeaways

-### Successe
+### Successes
 The project delivered actionable insights into the spatial distribution of vulnerable populations, enabling the creation of a risk profile to guide regional staff allocations.
 It also enhanced understanding of influenza seasonality, supporting the strategic timing of deployments to meet anticipated healthcare demands.

-### Challengs
+### Challenges
 The available data lacked sufficient detail to account for all known risk factors in the analysis.
 In particular, the suppression of records for children under 5 limited risk assessment for this group, illustrating how data privacy laws can constrain public health analyses when key demographics are excluded.

 ### Way Forward